-It would take about an hour to walk back to Doc's and then back to the trailhead.
-Definitely worth my time if you consider what I paid for the poles.
-But since logic doesn't apply on the trail, I decide to try to get them sent ahead and set off into the heart of the Gila without them.
+It would take about an hour to walk back to Doc’s and then back to the trailhead.
+Worth my time if you consider what I paid for the poles.
+But since logic doesn’t apply on the trail, I decide to try to get them sent ahead and set off into the heart of the Gila without them.

-A slow and steady uphill in a blazing sun takes us past a group on horseback and an enormous group of backpackers on a guided trip.
+A slow and steady uphill in the blazing sun takes us past a group on horseback and an enormous group of backpackers on a guided trip.
 After cresting the hill we plunge into a box canyon leading to a landmark known as Little Bear in the Middle Fork of the Gila.

 We’re now in a bit of a bubble as Turtle, Acorn, Chris, Fainting Goat, JPEG, and Ted Olsen all soon show up to stare in astonishment at the spectacular place we’ve found ourselves in.

 Once we start hiking again, our feet are immediately wet.
-The trail basically cuts the curves in the river and it might just be me, but all of a sudden the submerged rocks are more slippery than the previous fork we hiked through.
+The trail cuts the curves in the river and it might just be me, but all of a sudden the submerged rocks are more slippery than the previous fork we hiked through.

 We still find our progress is a lot faster if we take the time to find the actual trail between crossings.
 This area is frequented by day walkers and is full of cairns to be destroyed and campsites with tents set up at three in the afternoon.
 That being said, it’s definitely not crowded by backcountry standards.